LMOD: A Large Multimodal Ophthalmology Dataset and Benchmark for Large Vision-Language Models: Curation

 \section{\dataset Curation}

 In this section, we present our methodology for curating \dataset: \datasetlong.
 We first describe our data curation pipeline, which involves selecting suitable datasets, generating consistent annotations across various image types, and designing standardized prompts for model evaluation.
+Our ophthalmology clinicians, with expertise in visual impairment and age-related eye diseases, were directly involved in the dataset selection, focusing on clinical relevance and diversity, and in manually defining the evaluation tasks, such as glaucoma diagnosis and macular hole staging.
 Next, we introduce the evaluation tasks and metrics used to assess the performance of LVLMs on \dataset, focusing on anatomical recognition and diagnostic analysis.